Some semi-decoupled algorithms with optimal convergence for a four-field linear thermo-poroelastic model: Mathematical model and its reformulation

 \subsection{A linear thermo-poroelasticity model}

-We consider the following linear thermo-poroelasticity model, as described in \cite{brun2018upscaling, cai2025efficient, cai2025parameter}, with the aim of determining the displacement field $\bm{u}$, fluid pressure $p$, and temperature $T$ with respect to a reference value.
+We consider the following linear thermo-poroelasticity model, as described in \cite{brun2018upscaling, cai2025efficient, cai2025parameter}, to determine the displacement field $\bm{u}$, fluid pressure $p$, and temperature $T$ with respect to a reference value.
 The governing equations are given by